Skip to Content

 DMC Light Effects

-This floss is absolutely beautiful, but it’s really stiff and hard to work with when you use all 6 strands.
-I would recommend using 1 to 2 strands and blending it in with regular cotton floss.
-(See below)
+Light Effects is an absolutely beautiful synthetic floss made of polyester that has a pearlescent glow.
+It is phenomenal for making your work appear more sparkly and vibrant.
+It can be really stiff and hard to work with when you use all 6 strands, so I recommend using 1 to 2 strands and combining it in with cotton floss.

 etoile thread